-Medicaid has a limit on how much you have to pay in copay.
-The out-of-pocket maximum can apply to specific types of service or a total yearly amount.
+Medicaid has a limit on how much you have to pay in co-pays.
+The out-of-pocket can apply to specific types of service or a total yearly amount.

 What happens when I reach my out-of-pocket maximum?